isomerpages/mse/_take-action/2d-sgeco-apply.md

 ---

 The SG Eco Fund is only open for application during the grant call periods.
-The grant call is now open from **26 August 2021 to 17 October 2021**.
+The grant call for 2021 is now closed.

 Attend one of our SG Eco Fund workshops to learn more about the application process and tips on crafting a good proposal.
 Sign up for a workshop [here](https://form.gov.sg/#!/611e072e4bfeba00121f144d){:target="_blank"}.